 Working at Butlins took on a whole new meaning.
 Suddenly Butlins became the best place in the world.

-20 years ago, the only Scottish base of the Butlins Empire closed its gates for the last time.
-To mark the occasion, former Butlins Ayr Redcoat, Frank McGroarty has released the second edition of his holiday camp trilogy, “Don’t Mention Hi-De-Hi” as an audiobook.
+25 years ago this year, the only Scottish base of the Butlins Empire closed its gates for the last time.
+To mark the occasion, former Butlins Ayr Redcoat, Frank McGroarty has released the final edition of his holiday camp trilogy, “How do you get the Donkeys up the stairs?” as an audiobook.

-Written and narrated by Frank, Don’t Mention Hi De Hi is the latest edition of a trilogy inspired by his three life-changing seasons working as a Butlins Ayr Redcoat during the early 1980’s regarded by many as the latter stages of the Hi-De-Hi era.
+Written and narrated by Frank, “How do you get the Donkeys up the stairs?” is the final edition of a series of books, inspired by his three seasons working as a Butlins Ayr Redcoat during the early 1980’s regarded by many as the latter stages of the Hi-De-Hi era.

 Just over a year ago, Frank published the paperback version of the final story, he then released the audiobook version in December last year, marking the end of what has been an eventful and creative 6-year project.

 All titles in the series “What Time Does Midnight Cabaret Start?”
 “Don’t Mention Hi-De-Hi!” and “How do you get the Donkeys up the Stairs?” are now available in Paperback and E Book from Amazon as are the audio book versions, which you can also download from Audible and iTunes.

 “Butlins has created so many great memories for so many people, ‘said Frank.
 “And with it now 25 years since the closure of the Ayr Camp; it is quite something to think that there will be generation that will have not experienced a holiday there.”

 “Times of course do change and so do British institutions like Butlins and of course, holidaymakers.
 With talk of the empire being sold this year, I would expect that there are more changes to come.”